-After Virginia Woolf met fellow writer Vita Sackville-West in the early 1920s, the two women had a romantic affair that lasted for a number of years.
+After Virginia Woolf met fellow writer Vita Sackville-West in the early 1920s, the two women began a romantic affair that lasted for a number of years.

 “We had a surprise visit from the Nicholson’s.
 She [Vita Sackville-West] is a pronounced sapphist, & may, thinks Ethel Sands, have an eye on me, old though I am.
 Nature may have sharpened her faculties.
 Snob as I am, I trace her passions – 500 years back, & they become romantic to me, like old yellow wine.
 I fancy the tang is gone.”

 Vita was from an aristocratic family, the Sackville-West’s of Sevenoaks in Kent where they lived in their ancestral home called Knole house.
 Vita and her husband, who were both bisexual and both writers, had an open marriage.